Advancing Multimodal Reasoning: From Optimized Cold Start to Staged Reinforcement Learning: Introduction

 First, we observe that sufficient cold start initialization is indispensable for effectively cultivating the reasoning ability of MLLMs.
-Conventional cold-start phases for MLLMs, often relying on simplistic visual and textual pre-training corpora, appear to insufficiently prepare models for the demands of complex problem-solving, a challenge evident in the reasoning limitations of various existing models \cite{r1-onevision, visionr1, wang2025vl, openvlthinker, chen2025r1v}.
+Conventional cold-start phases for MLLMs often rely on simplistic visual and textual pre-training corpora \citep{r1-onevision, visionr1, wang2025vl, openvlthinker, chen2025r1v, feng2025onethinker}.
 This initial deficit critically hinders the subsequent RL stages from eliciting sophisticated, self-critical reasoning patterns.
-To unlock deeper deliberative reasoning in MLLMs, an enriched cold-start initialization is therefore not merely beneficial, but indispensable.
+To unlock deeper deliberative reasoning in MLLMs, an enriched cold-start initialization is therefore not merely beneficial but indispensable.
 Specifically, initializing with carefully selected text data that instills foundational reflective capabilities and the capacity for extended Chain-of-Thought (CoT) reasoning proves to be a powerful strategy.
 Intriguingly, such targeted textual initialization allows our model to surpass the multimodal reasoning performance of many recent multimodal reasoning models.

-Second, we identify that the standard Group Relative Policy Optimization (GRPO) algorithm \cite{shao2024deepseekmath}, commonly applied for multimodal RL, suffers from a gradient stagnation problem.
+Second, we identify that the standard Group Relative Policy Optimization (GRPO) algorithm \citep{shao2024deepseekmath}, commonly applied for multimodal RL, suffers from a gradient stagnation problem.
 This issue significantly degrades both the training stability and the ultimate performance of the multimodal RL phase.
 To address this fundamental limitation and improve the efficacy of multimodal RL, we propose Prioritized Advantage Distillation (PAD).
 PAD is designed to mitigate gradient stagnation by strategically filtering out zero-advantage samples and re-weighting informative trajectories, thereby focusing the learning process on more impactful data and improving training stability.

-Third, we discover that conducting further post-training using text RL after the multimodal RL training phase further enhances multimodal reasoning ability.
-This observation highlights the complex interplay between visual grounding and linguistic fluency in achieving superior multimodal reasoning.
-Based on these three key findings, we devise a three-stage curriculum that effectively balances visual and textual competencies for multimodal reasoning.
-This curriculum comprises: (1) a textual cold-start to explicitly instill complex reasoning templates; (2) a multimodal RL stage to connect linguistic reasoning with visual perception; and (3) a text-only RL refinement stage aims to restore linguistic fluency and refine reasoning expression without eroding the newly gained visual grounding skills, effectively consolidating the multimodal reasoning capabilities.